 What should you do to assess the organizational health of your group?

-(Keep in mind, your managerial mindset needs to be totally objective & completely honest.)
+(Keep in mind that your managerial mindset needs to be totally objective & completely honest.)

 Risk: Many managers get lost during this phase.
 They think about what the employee has chosen to do rather than consider what the employee has been hired to do.
 The job morphs into the person rather than the person morphing into the job.
 The benchmark can easily become distorted.

 Part 3: Implementation Phase: Create an Organizational Snapshot – Make Sure Your Organization Is Staying Current and Relevant

-Want to stay updated on other tips to help you achieve organizational agility?
+Do you want to stay updated on other tips to help you achieve organizational agility?
 Subscribe to our blog to get updates directly in your inbox!